Decoherence-free algebras in quantum dynamics: Choi-Effros decoherence-free algebra

 This section, in which we state the main results of our work, is based on the following crucial observation: as a consequence of the operator Schwarz inequality~\eqref{op_Schw_ineq}, any UCP map $\Phi$ satisfies

-since its peripheral projection $\mathcal{P}_{P}$ is a UCP map and commutes with $\Phi$ by~\eqref{P_p_for}.
+since its peripheral projection $\mathcal{P}_{\mathrm{P}}$ is a UCP map and commutes with $\Phi$ by~\eqref{P_p_for}.
 We will call~\eqref{star_op_Schw_ineq} the \textit{$\star$-operator Schwarz inequality}, because it is clearly an analogue of~\eqref{op_Schw_ineq} with respect to the $\star$ product.
 Motivated by the algebraic structure of $\Attr(\Phi)$, let us define the \textit{Choi-Effros decoherence-free algebra}~$\Nstar$

 The term ``algebra" attributed to this space will be justified precisely in Theorem~\ref{sum_dec_N_th}. $\Nstar$ may be regarded as the analogue of the attractor subspace in the multiplicative approach to the asymptotic evolution.
 Indeed, we will see in Theorem~\ref{sum_dec_N_th} that there is a clear inclusion relation between these two spaces. \begin{Remark} We introduced the Choi-Effros product in Theorem~\ref{C_star_UCP} for elements in the attractor subspace $\Attr(\Phi)$ of $\Phi$.
 Nevertheless, as discussed before Eq.~\eqref{example_non_associative_choi}, we could extend this definition to all elements $X,Y$ in $\mathcal B(\mathcal H)$, obtaining a non-associative product.
-It will turn out that this product is associative on $\Nstar$, see Lemma~\ref{asso_N_CE_prop}. \end{Remark} The following lemma allows to characterize $\Nstar$ similarly to $\mathcal{N}$. \begin{Lemma} Let $\Phi$ be a UCP map.
+It will turn out that this product is associative on $\Nstar$, see Lemma~\ref{asso_N_CE_prop}. \end{Remark} Let us start the analysis of $\Nstar$ with the following lemma, which can be proved along the lines of~\cite[Theorem 5.4]{wolf2012quantum}. \begin{Lemma} Let $\Phi$ be a UCP map.
 Then